wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 So what can we do about this?
 The obvious solution is to make a change.
 If we know what we're unhappy about, adjust what we can until we're happy.
-That's often the default solution when we're chasing a dream, when we're blinded to what could be wrong on the other side.
+That's often the default solution when we're chasing a dream, when we're blind to what could be wrong on the other side.

 But what if we can't make a change?
-What if we're not privileged enough to have options, or we're so privileged as I was that there's nothing further to change?
+What if we're not privileged enough to have options, or we're so privileged as I am that there's nothing further to change?

 The other solution is acceptance.
 Recognizing that different isn't always better and knowing that there'll always be some bad bits.
 We can be mindful and find